Work and Life at WFC

 FRONT DESK STAFF

-Work with the Office Manager to make visitors and callers welcome by providing reservation assistance, general information, and supporting the flow of info required to keep order and calm among a large group of people in one place.
+Make visitors and callers welcome by providing reservation assistance and general information while supporting the flow of info required to keep order and calm among a large group of people in one place.

-Assist with all aspects of maintaining our mix of farm turned guest houses and yards in a safe, high-functioning state.
+Assist with all aspects of maintaining our mix of ‘rustic but adequate’ facilities, yards, trails, and grounds in a safe, high-functioning state.
 Some experience preferred: carpentry, general repairs, etc.

-Assists the head cook in kitchen management and feeding up to 180 people three hearty meals a day.
-Meals are vegetarian except Thursday cookout; Friday fish; Sunday noontime turkey dinner and leftovers from these.
-Vegetarian alternatives are offered at these meat-inclusive meals.
+Assist the head cook in kitchen management and feeding up to 150 people three hearty meals a day.
+Meals are vegetarian except Thursday cookout; Sunday noontime turkey dinner and leftovers from these.
+Vegetarian alternatives are offered at any meals that include meat.

 Experience in a professional kitchen or equivalent experience cooking for large numbers of people is strongly preferred.
 The ability to work long hours in a hot kitchen and keep a sense of humor is fundamental.
 Compensation commensurate with experience.